 - Kneipp- und Erlebniscamping an den Spreewaldfließen - Vetschauer Straße 1a, 03096 Burg (Spreewald)

-Germany’s Sorbic community
+Germany’s Sorbic Community

 Besides the wonders of the area’s flora, the Spreewald is also home to Germany’s indigenous Slavic community, the Sorbs.
-This community of just 60,000 people are descendants of the Slavic tribes who settled the Central German Uplands more than 1,400 years ago.
+This community of just 60,000 people is descendants of the Slavic tribes who settled the Central German Uplands more than 1,400 years ago.
 Their unique language can be observed in the bilingual road signs and signs of their unique culture can be observed throughout the Spreewald.